San Miguel Beermen: Pre-season trades

 In 2013, Ronald Tubid was involved in a 5-team, 10-player trade that sent him to Petron Blaze Boosters.
 The Boosters acquired Barako Bull Tubid while giving away Jojo Duncil and Fil-Am rookie Alex Mallari and Petron's 2014 first round pick.
 Before the start of the Governors' Cup, Petron traded Jay Washington to Globalport in exchange for Jason Deutchman and 2014 two 2nd round picks, and Dorian Pena plus 2013 2nd round pick to Barako Bull for Doug Kramer.

 In September 2013, Petron and Air21 Express completed a deal that sent Joseph Yeo to the Express for Mark Isip.

 Petron acquired Chris Ross from GlobalPort Batang Pier in exchange for Denok Miranda.
 The trade was approved by Comm.
 Salud on October 30, 2013.

 Petron traded Mark Isip together with Magi Sison for 5th overall pick of Barako.
 Petron traded its 5th pick (originally from Barako) to Globalport for Yousef Taha.

-Back as San Miguel Beermen (2014)
+Post-Petronovela (back as San Miguel Beermen, 2014)

 On January 13, 2014, SMC President Ramon S. Ang announced that the Petron Blaze Boosters will revert its name back to San Miguel Beermen starting the 2014 PBA Commissioner's Cup, in time for the 25th anniversary of the team's 1989 PBA Grand Slam season.
 In line with the name change, they also made personnel movements.
 They elevated longtime assistant coach Biboy Ravanes as head coach and John Todd Purves as active consultant.
 On February 18, 2014, they traded Alex Cabagnot to GlobalPort for Sol Mercado, and acquired Rico Maierhofer from Barako Bull via a complex seven player trade.
 Assistant coaches Siot Tanquincen and Leo Austria were let go by the organization as part of the coaching rigodon.

 On April 29, 2014, the San Miguel Beermen traded young big man Yousef Taha for GlobalPort Batang Pier's rookie big man, Justin Chua.

+After Luigi Trillo resigned with their main rival Alaska Aces, Beermen Governor Robert Non was offered Trillo to be the new head coach to replace Biboy Ravanes.
+But that time the Beermen offered him, Trillo was already talking with the Meralco Bolts.